 - A group of people united or classified together on the basis of common history, nationality, or geographic distribution.

 This is a question which I’ve found occasionally comes up in conversation with both Asian and non-Asian friends and I’ve never heard a definitive answer.
-To the latter group Asians generally tend to “look the same” (which will undoubtedly get you in trouble) while for the former it’s less clear cut ~ some people claim they can while others say it’s impossible.
-A quick Google search confirms that there are a variety opinions in both directions and there are even whole sites dedicated to the subject.
+To the latter group Asians generally tend to “look the same” (which will undoubtedly get you in trouble) while for the former it’s less clear cut ~ some people claim they can while others say it’s impossible, with strong opinions in both directions.

-As per the example here’s my rather un-scientific theory based on morphological observation:
+As per the example here’s a rather un-scientific theory based on morphological observation:

-Japanese people tend to have a longer / oval facial structure with wider / larger eyes and more pronounced noses.
-Japanese women often put on thick makeup giving them a pale white complexion.
+Japanese people tend to have a longer / oval facial structure with lower cheekbones, wider / larger eyes and more pronounced noses.

 Chinese people tend to have rounder faces than both Korean and Japanese people.
 China is a huge multi-ethnic country unlike Korea and Japan (which are more ethnically homogeneous) making it much harder to differentiate or generalize.

 Although I’ve found the above a fairly reliable definition trying to guess based on facial structure alone seems to be pretty hit-and-miss in reality.
-The success rate greatly increases when you included other observable indicators such as name, language, behavior, hairstyle and clothing.
-According to more scientific studies both East Asians and Caucasians are more easily identifiable by facial features than others.
+The success rate greatly increases when you included other observable indicators such as name, language, behavior, and fashion.

 Failing all that you could just ask which is probably a safer bet than trying to guess and risk upsetting anyone!